You are located in service: RWTH High Performance Computing (Linux)

 Please Note: If no version is specified, the default version is automatically chosen.
 If only a single version is available of a certain module, then this will automatically become the default.
 Default versions of modules are marked with (D) in the list of available modules.

 When loading a module, the module system may set module-specific variables in the environment.
-This may influence the PATH and LD_LIBRARY_PATH, influencing executables and libraries visible to the user.
+This will modify the shell environment, influencing executables and libraries visible to the user.
 You may also be notified that other modules are loaded automatically as a dependency.
 To remove any modifications to the environment by a specific module, you can unload specific modules with the unload option.

 module unload foo